Phil-382453/Utility/README.md

     1. The list of Scripts - This includes the Script Name, Favorites checkbox, and script Description.
        - Script Name - Red   - The script has the ability to modify a server(s).
        - Script Name - Black - The script can collect info only.
+       - Script Name - Pink  - The script is a Template Scripts
        - Description - Blue  - The script has an InputTab.
-       - The favorites checkbox - checked items are displayed at the top of the list of scripts.

     2. "Filter Scripts on Keyword" Textbox - This allows you to find matching scripts quickly.
+       - Don't forget to clear your search box when complete.
        - Keywords fall into 3 categories:
        - Function    - Keywords = Patches, Network, Drives, CPU, Firmware, etc.
-       - Script   - Keywords = Standalone, Text, Table, InputTab
+       - Script type - Keywords = Standalone, Text, Table, InputTab
-       - Action   - Keywords = Warning, AdminScript, NewScript
+       - Action      - Keywords = NewScript, Warning (for red scripts)

-    3. Other Tabs
+    4. Other Tabs
        - Output Tab - script results are sent to a new output tab every time a script returns output.
        - Errors Tab - Errors are sent to an Error Tab (and file).
+Example: 123 servers good output, 2 server errors.
 	     The Errors file is overwritten each time you launch a script.
+Move the error file to safe storage if save needed.
        - Input Tab  - Some scripts need you to enter input and make some selections (vs running on the server immediately).
-	     These scripts contain the code to draw the input tab along with the code to run on the server.
+	     These scripts contain the code to draw the input tab along with the code to launch scriptlets remotely.

-	4. Output is sent to its own new tab.
+	5. Output is sent to its own new tab.
 You can have text or table output.
        - Output tabs - have a row of buttons at the bottom.
          - Send output to notepad - available for text  output.
          - Send output to excel   - available for table output.